lagopus-tech/cecle-docs/docs/packing-machine/Blister-Packing-Machine/etbp-180.md

 # ETBP-180 Desktop Electric Blister Packing Machine
 ![](https://cdn.shopify.com/s/files/1/0010/4982/1242/files/6275e99a519edc9c7d42bc693f75d227_69da781e-7137-47b3-8b3a-e8908f80e28c.png?v=1782546418)

+> **Core Abstract:**
+> The ETBP-180 Desktop Electric Blister Packing Machine is a highly efficient, plug-and-play packaging solution designed for sealing PVC blisters with aluminum foil.
+Perfectly suited for pharmaceuticals, healthcare products, hardware, and laboratory environments, this machine is ideal for small-batch and multi-variety production.
+Its standout advantage is the fully electric-driven system—requiring no external air compressor—making it compact and extremely easy to deploy on any desktop.
+Capable of achieving a production speed of 10 to 15 pieces per minute, it features an automatic foil unwinding and rewinding mechanism that significantly saves labor and maximizes efficiency.
+With precise digital time and temperature control (80–150 ℃) and customizable molds based on your specific samples, the ETBP-180 guarantees firm, beautiful, and consistent sealing results every time.

 ## 1. Product Overview
 | Item | Details |
 | ---- | ---- |